GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Drone Operator
 - same as the Black Tusk [variant](#drone-operator) except the speed and HP of the suicide drones are increased, they're deployed more often and instantly distance themselves away from the operator to prevent collateral damage
 - drone initial separation speed is based on veterancy
-- doesn't need to have a line of sight to be able to target players with her drones (but will still occasionally peek after deploying them if a player is visible)
+- doesn't need to have a line of sight to be able to target players with her drones (but will occasionally stand up to shoot after deploying them if a player is visible)

 #### Mini Tank
 - same as the Black Tusk [variant](#mini-tank) except it can still target you after killing its controller, elites don't fire incendiary grenades and don't blind you either